Kisky3/TOEIC/README.md

 1.`burglar`: a thief who breaks into houses, shops, etc. with the intention of stealing.

 2.`fire extinguisher`: a smallish mental container with water or chemicals inside for putting out a fire.

+3.`lease`: a contract by which a landlord rents land, buildings, etc to others for a specified time.